-Law Legislative Council Staff Economists Local Affairs Municipalities
+Legislative Council Staff Economists

+Municipalities

-Office of State Planning and Budgeting Office of Legislative Legal Services
+Office of Legislative Legal Services

-Personnel Property Tax

-Revenue School Districts

-Special Districts State Auditor
+Property Tax School Districts State Auditor Treasury

-Treasurers Treasury

-Abstract of Initiative 91: STATE FISCAL POLICY
+Abstract of Initiative 92: STATE FISCAL POLICY

 The abstract includes estimates of the fiscal impact of the proposed initiative.
 If this initiative is to be placed on the ballot, Legislative Council Staff will prepare new estimates as part of a fiscal impact statement, which includes an abstract of that information.
 All fiscal impact statements are available at www.ColoradoBlueBook.com and the abstract will be included in the ballot information booklet that is prepared for the initiative.